Zuber8960/life-skills-track/good-practices-in-software-devlopment.md

 Sure!
 Here's the text in Markdown format:

-# Good Practices in Software Development - Key Takeaways and Areas of Improvement
+# Good Practices in Software Development

 ## 1. What is your one major takeaway from each one of the six sections?